Stratification of the single blow-up set for Radon measures: Introduction

-We point out that Corollary \ref{cor:rectif_criterion} cannot be trivially deduced from the corresponding result for positive measures, since the fact that $\mu$ has a certain blow-up at a point does not provide any suitable information on the blow-ups of $|\mu|$ at the same point, not even their uniqueness; nor does it appear that the classical proof of \cite[Theorem 11.8]{simonlectures83} can be readily adapted to the case of signed measures.
+Our proof is based on the fact that Theorem \ref{thm:main} and the hypotheses of Corollary \ref{cor:rectif_criterion} easily imply that $\mu$ is concentrated on the $k$-rectifiable set $\mathcal{S}_\mu^k$ and that the upper $k$-density of $|\mu|$ is finite almost everywhere, from which it is straighforward to obtain $\mu \ll \mathcal{H}^k \llcorner \mathcal{S}_\mu^k$.
+We nevertheless observe that the above criterion can be actually proved using results which are already present in literature: the almost-everywhere characterization of unique blow-ups given by \cite[Theorem 3.2]{mattila_unique05}, the Marstrand-Mattila rectifiability criterion \cite[Theorem 5.1]{delellis_rectifiability} and the almost-everywhere locality of blow-ups given by \cite[Proposition 3.12]{delellis_rectifiability} (which works for signed functions as well).

-A further consequence of Theorem \ref{thm:main} is the following extension of \cite[Theorem 3.2]{mattila_unique05} to signed Radon measures.
+A further consequence of Theorem \ref{thm:main} is the following alternative proof of \cite[Theorem 3.2]{mattila_unique05} for signed Radon measures.
 It is based on the intuitive idea that, since each $\mathcal{S}_{\mu}^k$ is $k$-rectifiable, it is reasonable to expect that its subset of points where the blow-up of $\mu$ is more diffused than a $k$-dimensional measure is $|\mu|$-negligible.
+As above, the result can be also obtained by applying the (signed version of) locality of blow-ups given by \cite[Proposition 3.12]{delellis_rectifiability} to \cite[Theorem 3.2]{mattila_unique05}.

 \begin{corollario} Let $\mu$ be a signed Radon measure on $\mathbb{R}^n$ and $k \in \{0,1,\dots,n\}$.
 Then, for $|\mu|$-a.e.\ $x \in \mathcal{S}_\mu^k$, the unique blow-up of $\mu$ at $x$ is a multiple of $\mathcal{H}^k\llcorner D_x$. \end{corollario}